Trump weighs tariffs, quotas on U.S. steel, aluminum imports

 Blunt, who said Missouri industries both make and consume steel and aluminum, told Trump in the meeting: “I think we do need to be careful here that we don’t start a reciprocal battle on tariffs.”

 Several lawmakers cited the need to maintain U.S. energy independence and the electrical grid.
-They urged steps to protect U.S. producers of oil drilling and transport pipe and noted AK Steel (AKS.N) is the last American producer of electrical steel for electric transformers.
+They urged steps to protect U.S. producers of oil drilling and transport pipe and noted AK Steel is the last American producer of electrical steel for electric transformers.

 Senator Rob Portman, a Republican from steel-intensive Ohio, told Trump that without relief from imports, AK Steel is “going to pull out of this business, so we won’t have the steel that goes into our transformers and our grid.”